isabella232/Developer-Distribution-Experience-Cloud/src/pages/guides/getting_started.md

 # Getting Started

-This getting started guide introduces key areas of the [Adobe Developer Distribution portal](/distribute/home) to help developers begin distributing apps quickly and easily.
-Adobe Developer Distribution enables self publishing of Software integration or App Builder **listings** to be published on
+This getting started guide highlights the pages to view and manage existing listings in the Adobe Developer Distribution Portal.
+Logged in [Technology Partner Program (TPP)](https://partners.adobe.com/technologyprogram/experiencecloud.html) members can manage Software integration and App Builder **listings** in [Developer Distribution](/distribute) to be published on [Adobe Exchange](https://exchange.adobe.com/apps/browse/ec)

-1. Add the public profile.
-2. Create a **listing** to represent the app with metadata, the packaged app, and a **version**.
-3. Submit a **listing** for approval to be published immediately or at a specific future date.

 <InlineAlert slots="text" variant="help"/>

-A **listing** is what users see on a Marketplace.
-It contains metadata to describe each app and how to use it, along with a specific **version** of the app to be installed by the Experience Cloud desktop app.
-For more details on these concepts and how they are used in the distribution of apps, see the [Glossary](./glossary.md).
+A **listing** is what customers can browse on Adobe Exchange.
+It is comprised of metadata to describe each app and how to use it.
+Metadata appears on Adobe Exchange listing cards and detail pages.
+For more definitions of terms used in the submission process see the [Glossary](./glossary.md).

 ## Overview